 Fostering youth wellbeing is possible through evidence-based programs in public schools.
 Initiatives fostering a healthy, inclusive school community can make the difference between a student feeling safe in his environment versus one who dangerously isolates.
-Appropriate funding ensures adequate mental health counselor ratios, provides paid counselor training, and psychological screenings for so students and families receive mental health education and support when symptoms first emerge.
-Brain disorders are lifelong illnesses that, similar to diabetes for example, require ongoing management; with treatment, one can live fully.
+Adequate funding ensures reasonable mental health counselor ratios and also provides paid counselor training, psychological screenings for students, and most importantly that families can receive mental health education and support when symptoms first emerge.
+Brain disorders are lifelong illnesses that, similar to diabetes, for example, require ongoing management; with treatment, one can live fully.

 Other youth programs foster wellbeing too.
-Studies show sports and enrichment programs promote healthy self-esteem, and a sense of community and accomplishment.
+Studies show sports and enrichment programs promote healthy self-esteem and a sense of accomplishment.
+Feeling connected to one’s community, whether through sports, or clubs or other enrichment is critically important to young people.
 Engagement in positive activities reduces anxiety and depression disorder symptoms—possibly delaying onset for those at risk.
 Art, music, and performance arts provide students with beneficial life skills and tools for expression, valuable for us all, but especially for those who develop brain disorders.

 Meditation positively alters brain structure, improves concentration and increases self-awareness, happiness, and acceptance.
 Schools with mindfulness and meditation curriculum have reported tangible long-term results.